Multi-level testing system.

 working with laser engraver already in place and equipped with unstable 405 nm,

 1 W cw-laser.
-Capstone team will investigate the patterning of conducting
+The capstone team will investigate the patterning of conducting

-layers, including formation of graphene layer, on Kapton, PVDF and paper
+layers, including the formation of the graphene layer, on Kapton, PVDF and paper

 substrates for flexible electronics and sensors.
 This approach is currently

 limited by the available LD output power/quality.
 We are positive that having

 Endurance laser will make good impact on Ohio University students’ training and

 Another post was made by professor Yvette Martinez